chef/chef-web-docs/chef_master/source/integrate_delivery_github.rst

 Creating a new GitHub-integrated project
 =====================================================

-You can repeat these steps for each GitHub project you want to add to Chef Automate.
+You can repeat these steps for each GitHub project you want to add to Workflow.

 To begin, you will need:

 * A project repository in GitHub with at least one commit.
-* A service account used by Chef Automate that has full access to your GitHub repository.
+* A service account used by Workflow that has full access to your GitHub repository.
 * Your teams set up with read-only access to this repository.
-Chef Automate will manage creation of pull requests and merging of pull requests.
+Workflow will manage creation of pull requests and merging of pull requests.

-Initializing a new GitHub project in Chef Automate
+Initializing a new GitHub project in Workflow
 ---------------------------------------------------------

 #.
 Create a local clone of the project **from GitHub** and ``cd`` into it.